"Subscribe to our newsletter."

 ConvertKit: Show Don't Tell

 What to steal: Preview your emails.
 Let people see what they're signing up for.
 Reduces uncertainty, increases conversions.
+If you're embarrassed to show what your emails look like before people subscribe, that's probably a sign your emails need work.

 Exit-Intent Popups Done Right